kundajelab/chipseq_pipeline/README.md

 ### Choose IDR method

 There are two versions of IDR.
-For full IDR QC report, specify a blacklist (for hg19, <a href="http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeMapability/wgEncodeDacMapabilityConsensusExcludable.bed.gz">here</a> for IDR QC.
+For full IDR QC report, specify a blacklist (for hg19, <a href="http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeMapability/wgEncodeDacMapabilityConsensusExcludable.bed.gz">here</a>).

 ```
 -blacklist_idr [BLACKLIST_IDR]